-The frustrated wife goes on to complain about how long this process of change might take, and her friend gently chides her: “Would you shrink from working hard to reform your husband, with whom you might spend your life pleasantly?
+The frustrated wife goes on to complain about how long this process of change might take.
+Her friend gently chides her: “Would you shrink from working hard to reform your husband, with whom you might spend your life pleasantly?
 How much labor men put into training a horse!
 And shall we be hesitant about laboring to make our husband more tractable?”

 “What should I do?”

 “I’ve already told you.
 See that everything at home is neat and clean and there’s no trouble that will drive him out of doors.
 Show yourself affable to him, always mindful of the respect owed by wife to husband.
 Avoid gloominess and irritability.
 Don’t be disgusting or wanton.
 Keep the house spic-and-span.
 You know your husband’s taste.
 Cook what he likes best.
 Be cordial and courteous to his favorite friends too.
 See that everything is cheerful at home.
 If he strums his guitar when he’s a bit tipsy, accompany him with your singing.
 Thus you’ll get your husband used to staying at home and you’ll reduce expenses.
 At long last he’ll think, ‘I’m a fool to waste my money and reputation away from home on a drab when I have wife much nicer and much fonder of me, from whom I can get a more elegant and more sumptuous welcome.'”

 If you’re a working woman, you need to modify this advice.
 But the spirit behind it remains relevant.
 Maintain a positive attitude.
 Don’t resent your husband.
 You might even use some of your hard-earned income to occasionally buy him tickets to a favorite sporting event.
 Decide to bless him and make his life more pleasant.
 Be responsible with regard to God’s calling to be a practical helper to your husband.

 As a wife finally becomes persuaded to give this a shot, she tells her friend, “May Christ favor our effort!”
 She replies, “He will — if only you do your part.”